Blibbo/Studio/CS-Theory/ADT/ADT.md

 Abstract data types  coincide with [[algebraic structure|algebraic structures]] in maths.

-## Domain
+There are two core elements to ADTs:

-Possible values this data type can assume
+- the **domain** is the set of possible values this data type can assume

-## Operations

-All the ways you can interact with the values in the domain.
+- **operations**: all the ways you can interact with the values in the domain.

+## Linear

+Linear data structures see elements ordered in one dimension.